opscart/docker-security-practical-guide/README.md

 ---
 ### Level 3: Attack & Defense (NEW)

-Advanced labs demonstrating real container escape techniques.
+Advanced labs demonstrating real container escape techniques **and tested prevention methods**.
+📌 This lab is standalone.
+You can complete the core scenario independently before exploring additional variants in the repo.

 ---